DETAILED ACTION

 Regarding Claim 9: Hadar et al. in view of Luquist et al. teach the limitations of claim 1.
 Hadar et al. further teach wherein the at least one processor and the memory, with the computer code instructions, are further configured to cause the computer-based system to: output a graph representing the generated simulated results distribution (See Figure 6a, Figure 6B, Figure 7, Figure 9, and Paragraph 0092).

-Regarding Claims 10-20: Claims 10-20 recite limitations already addressed by the rejections of claims 1-9 above; therefore the same rejections apply.
+Regarding Claims 10 and 12-19: Claims 10 and 12-19 recite limitations already addressed by the rejections of claims 1 and 3-9 above; therefore the same rejections apply.

 Conclusion

-The prior art made of record, but not relied upon is considered pertinent to applicant's disclosure is listed on the attached PTO-892.
+The prior art made of record, but not relied upon is considered pertinent to Applicant's disclosure is listed on the attached PTO-892 and should be taken into account / considered by the Applicant upon reviewing this office action.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to MATTHEW D HENRY whose telephone number is (571)270-0504.
 The examiner can normally be reached on Monday-Thursday 9AM-5PM.